 If I did go on those seven coffee business dates this week, including travel and prep time, that’s about 10 hours.
-Even at discounted fees, that’s nearly three grand of caffeinated billable time.
-And with a family to feed, two teenagers in school, and one kindergartener that is planning a breeding program of his toy dinosaurs (so, of course, now he needs two of each), and my concrete billable hours at around 20 a week, that’s simply not sensible.
+Even at discounted fees, that’s nearly $4K of caffeinated billable time.
+And with a family to feed, two kiddos in school – one planning to toddle off to Europe to be a Historian in a couple years and another planning to take over the Dancesport world (did you know a ballroom dancing shirt is $259?) and an adult child still at home… plus my concrete billable hours at around 20 a week, that’s simply not sensible.

 You see, my time is precious.

 As is yours.